jos3ph-m/Affirmation-Generator/README.md

 # Affirmation Generator

-A simple random affirmation generator made with React
+A random affirmation generator made with React